DJNovack/DJNovack.github.io/romashka.md

 no_menu_item: true # required only for this example website because of menu construction
 support: [jquery, gallery]
 ---

-This page is a memorial to my dear sweet departed cat Romashka.
-2021 - Nov.
+# Romashka 202 - Nov.
 2022
+This page is a memorial to my dear sweet departed cat

-{% _layout gallery-layout.html gallery=site.Romashka %}
+{% include gallery-layout.html folder="Romashka" %}